apachecn/geeksforgeeks-dsal-zh/new/check-given-directed-graph-strongly-connected-set-2-kosaraju-using-bfs.md

     // from first vertex.
     BFSUtil(0, visited);

-    // If BFS traversal doesn’t visit all
+    // If BFS traversal doesn't visit all
     // vertices, then return false. for (int i = 0; i < V; i++) if (visited[i] == false)